Siyavula/emas.loadtest/emas/loadtest/emas-performance-report/source/index.rst

     - Cycle duration: 800s
     - `Apdex`_: 1.5

-    From this list of URLs we chose the following to benchmark in our authenticated read:
+    From this list of URLs we chose to benchmark the following in the authenticated read test:

     - /
     - /login